When are we Reopening?

 Is there a private guided tour?

-- Although GPO Witness History is a self-guided exhibition, groups can pre-book and request a private guided tour.
-Please note that these tours must be booked through our reservations department on: 061-711222.
+- Although GPO Museum is a self-guided experience, groups can pre-book and request a private guided tour.
+Please note that these tours must be booked through our reservations department on: 061-711222

 - Yes, we have audio guides available at no extra charge.
 The audio guides are available in English, Irish, German, Italian, French and Spanish.